Žižkov Television Tower: Characteristics

 The structure of the tower is unconventional, based on a triangle whose corners go up in steel columns, consisting of three tubes with a double steel wall, filled with concrete.
 They support nine 'pods' and three decks for transmitting equipment.
 One of the three pillars extends considerably higher than the others, providing both the necessary height for radio antennas and the structure's rocket and gantry appearance.
 In its time it was a unique technology, which authors have patented.

 The tower stands 216 metres (709 feet) high, with the observatory at 93 metres, the hotel room at 70 metres, restaurants (with a capacity of 180 people) at 66 metres.
 Three elevators transport passengers at a speed of 4 m/s.

 Three of the pods, positioned directly beneath the decks at the top, are used for equipment and are inaccessible to the public.
 The remaining six pods are open to visitors, providing a panoramic view of Prague and the surrounding area.
 The lower three, approximately half-way up the length of the pillars at 63 metres (207 feet), house a restaurant and café bar.

 Construction of the tower cost $19 million.
 It weighs 11,800 tonnes and is also used as a meteorological observatory.
 It is a member of the World Federation of Great Towers.

 Since 2006, to mark the 125th anniversary of the elevation of Žižkov into a city and the 15th anniversary of the commissioning of the transmitter, the transmitter is illuminated in different colors every evening, usually in the colors of the state tricolor.

 After switching to digital TV broadcasting and removing the old analogue broadcast equipment by 2012, the owner decided to use the free space for a new colocation datacenter.

 On 13 February 2013 a luxury one room hotel was added to the tower.
 The room sits upstairs from the reopened restaurant and a spiral staircase provides private access.
 Inside the room is a large bed and a free standing bathtub from where the guest can view the city.

 David Černý sculptures

 In 2000, ten fiberglass sculptures by Czech artist David Černý called "Miminka" (Babies), crawling up and down were temporarily attached to the tower's pillars.
-The sculptures were admired by many and were returned in 2001 as a permanent installation.
+The sculptures were returned in 2001 as a permanent installation.
 Another three Babies, made from bronze, can be found in Prague's Kampa Park.
 For cleaning and structural checks, these Babies were removed from the tower in 2017.
-After examination of the condition of the sculptures was made a decision to replace them with identical duplicates, which were installed on their original positions in 2019.
+After examination of the condition of the sculptures, they were replaced with identical duplicates, which were installed on their original positions in 2019.
 The original Babies were returned to David Černý.